devzendo/transputer-emulator/README.md

 ## Building
 To build, cd to the top level directory (where this README.md is) and do:

-On windows: vcvarsall.bat as shown above
+On windows: `vcvarsall.bat` as shown above

+Then for all desktop builds:
-mvn clean compile -P build
+`mvn clean compile -P build`

 For Raspberry Pi Pico:
+Set the `PICO_SDK_PATH` environment variable to point to a copy of the Pico SDK.
-mvn -DCROSS=PICO clean compile -P build
+`mvn -DCROSS=PICO clean compile -P build`

 This will:
  * download all dependencies and plugins (quite a few of these),